Hi All, Can anyone guide me in knowing that under which head Leave Encashment is calculated? Is it Basic or Gross?

 From India, Hyderabad

-Shop & Establishment acts discusses encashment of Earned leaves upon cessation of service, and
+Shop & Establishment acts discuss the encashment of earned leaves upon cessation of service.
+For example, the Punjab S&E Act states:

-and wage here is as defined in the Payment of wages act 1936.
-Wages as per the said act is only basic pay (+Da) and doesnt include any allowances, reimbursement or retirals; hence encashing leaves on gross is totally not mentioned in the act.
-Thus underlying principle is to encash leaves on basic (+da) alone; however an organization may choose to do it on gross too.
-The industry practice is private organization is to do it on Basic alone.
+The wage here is as defined in the Payment of Wages Act 1936.
+Wages as per the said act include only basic pay (+DA) and do not encompass any allowances, reimbursements, or retirals.
+Therefore, encashing leaves on gross is not mentioned in the act.
+The underlying principle is to encash leaves on basic (+DA) alone; however, an organization may choose to do it on gross as well.
+The industry practice in private organizations is to do it on Basic alone.

 From India, Delhi